Kareena Kapoor: Career beginnings, breakthrough and setback (2000–2003)

 Kapoor was paired opposite Tusshar Kapoor in Satish Kaushik's box-office hit Mujhe Kucch Kehna Hai (2001).
 A review in The Hindu noted that based on her first two films, she was "definitely the actress to watch out for".
-She next starred in Subhash Ghai's flop Yaadein, followed by Abbas–Mustan's moderately successful thriller Ajnabee.
+She next starred in Subhash Ghai's Yaadein, followed by Abbas–Mustan's moderately successful thriller Ajnabee.
 Later that year, she appeared in Santosh Sivan's period epic Aśoka, a partly fictionalised account of the life of the Indian emperor Ashoka.
 Featured opposite Shah Rukh Khan, Kapoor found herself challenged playing the complex personality of her character Kaurwaki with whom Ashoka falls in love.
 Aśoka was screened at the Venice and 2001 Toronto International Film Festivals, and received generally positive reviews internationally but failed to do well in India, which critics attributed to famed actor Shah Rukh Khan's portrayal of the emperor Ashoka.
 Jeff Vice of The Deseret News commended her compelling screen presence.
 At the 47th Filmfare Awards, Aśoka was nominated for five awards including a Best Actress nomination for Kapoor.

 A breakthrough in Kapoor's career came when she was cast by Karan Johar as Pooja ("Poo", a good-natured, superficial girl) in the 2001 melodrama Kabhi Khushi Kabhie Gham.
 She found little resemblance between herself and her "over-the-top" character, and modeled Poo's personality on that of Johar.
 Filming the big-budget production, alongside an ensemble cast was a new experience for Kapoor, and she recalls it fondly as a dream come true.
 Kabhi Khushi Kabhie Gham was an immensely popular release, finishing as India's second highest-grossing film of the year and Kapoor's highest-grossing film to that point.
 It became one of the biggest Bollywood success of all time in the overseas market, earning over ₹1 billion worldwide.
 Taran Adarsh described Kapoor as "one of the main highlights of the film", and she received her second Filmfare nomination for the role—her first for Best Supporting Actress—as well as nominations at the International Indian Academy (IIFA) and Screen Awards.

 Box Office India reported that the success of Mujhe Kucch Kehna Hai and Kabhi Khushi Kabhie Gham established Kapoor as a leading actress of Hindi cinema, and Rediff.com published that with Aśoka she had become the highest-paid Indian actress to that point earning ₹15 million per film.
 During 2002 and 2003, Kapoor continued to work in a number of projects but experienced a setback.
 All six films in which she starred—Mujhse Dosti Karoge!, Jeena Sirf Merre Liye, Talaash: The Hunt Begins..., Khushi, Main Prem Ki Diwani Hoon, and the four-hour war epic LOC Kargil—were critically and commercially unsuccessful.
 Critics described her performances in these films as variations of the character she played in Kabhi Khushi Kabhie Gham, and expressed concern that she was becoming typecast.
 She later spoke positively of this period, recalling it as a beneficial lesson which taught her to work harder.